|Process Servers for New York City: |

 York do not require process servers to be licensed.

-Contrary to widely held popular beliefs wrongly promoted by newspapers and television, service of process must not be effected by using
+Contrary to widely held popular beliefs wrongly promoted by newspapers, film and television, service of process must not be effected by using

 tricks (E.g. : Disguise yourself as a nun and serve the evasive priest who is hiding in church or announce yourself as the pizza delivery guy in